Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 > Being 2 years old also puts any SaaS competition far enough back to not be a concern

 Therefore, you may as well say **no competition is allowed**.
 Although, in Zeke's post, I presume he was writing from the position of an actively developing software project.
 If it becomes abandoned, the 2 years countdown is an obstacle, an overcomable one, that eventually does let you compete, but in this case, the copyright holder probably went bust, so you aren't really competing with them either.
-The 2 year window is not designed to enable competition, instead it is a contigency plan.
-The wait can be needlessly painful for folks in such a situation.
+The 2 year window is not designed to enable competition, instead it is a contingency plan for when the company goes bankrupt.
+The wait can be needlessly painful for the community in such a situation.
 If a company is about to go bust, they could immediately release their Fair Source code as Open Source, but I wonder if this can be automated via the actual license text.

 (I had found some ambiguous use of the term "direct" competition which I've [reported and has since been resolved](https://github.com/keygen-sh/fcl.dev/issues/2))